heejeongch/heejeongch/README.md

 # 👩‍💻 Heejeong Choi

-> Backend Engineer | Quant Developer | Startup Founder
+> Backend Engineer | Quant Developer

 Hi there! 👋
 I’m a **backend engineer, quant/crypto trading enthusiast, and founder** building products that help people live more freely across the globe.